TraceMachina/nativelink/local-remote-execution/README.md

-The `generate-toolchains` command creates an OCI image from a nix `stdenv` and generates toolchain configs from it.
-The resulting [generated C++ toolchains]( ./generated/cc/BUILD) have all tools pinned to specific derivations in `/nix/store/*`.
-These paths mirror the ones that you fetched when entering the flake development environment, i.e. the tools in the container and in your local environment are the same.
+The `generate-toolchains` command creates an OCI image from a nix `stdenv` and generates toolchain configurations from it.
+The resulting [generated C++ toolchains](./generated/cc/BUILD) have all tools pinned to specific derivations in `/nix/store/*`.
+These paths mirror the ones that you fetched when entering the flake development environment, that is, the tools in the container and in your local environment are the same.

-3. You can now build targets with the generated toolchain configs.
+3. You can now build targets with the generated toolchain configurations.
 To build the `hello_lre` target in the [examples](./examples/) directory:

 ```shell
 bazel run --config=lre @local-remote-execution//examples:hello_lre